k2bd/flux-migrations/README.md

 There are two forms that migrations can take in ``flux`` - Python files and sql files.
 Both forms define up and optional down migrations.

+In each case, you can append ``--pre`` or ``--post`` to create pre-apply and post-apply migrations.
+These will run before/after any batch of migrations are run (by default, they're also run before/after rollbacks, but this can be disabled)

 ### Migrations as Python files

 By default ``flux`` creates Python migration files when you run ``flux new "My new migration"``.